Throughput Analysis of Massive MIMO Uplink with Low-Resolution ADCs: Introduction

-The one-bit resolution case, where the in-phase and quadrature components of the continuous-valued received samples are quantized separately using one-bit quantizers, is particularly attractive because of the resulting low hardware complexity \cite{odonnell05a, hoyos05a}.
-Indeed, a one-bit quantizer can be realized using only a simple comparator.
-Furthermore, in a one-bit architecture, there is no need for automatic gain control circuitry, which is otherwise needed to match the dynamic range of the~ADCs.
+The 1-bit resolution case, where the in-phase and quadrature components of the continuous-valued received samples are quantized separately using a pair of 1-bit ADCs, is particularly attractive because of the resulting low hardware complexity~\cite{odonnell05a, hoyos05a}.
+Indeed, a 1-bit ADC can be realized using only a simple comparator.
+Furthermore, in a 1-bit architecture, there is no need for automatic gain control circuitry, which is otherwise needed to match the dynamic range of the~ADCs.